Cuju: Gameplay

 Historically, there were two main styles of cuju: zhuqiu (筑球) and baida (白打).

 Zhuqiu was commonly performed at court feasts celebrating the emperor's birthday or during diplomatic events.
 A competitive cuju match of this type normally consisted of two teams with 12–16 players on each side.

-Baida became dominant during the Song Dynasty, a style that attached much importance to developing personal skills.
+Baida became dominant during the Song dynasty, a style that attached much importance to developing personal skills.
 Scoring goals became obsolete when using this method with the playing field enclosed using thread and players taking turns to kick the ball within these set limits.
 The number of fouls made by the players decided the winner.
 For example, if the ball was not passed far enough to reach other team members, points were deducted.
 If the ball was kicked too far out, a large deduction from the score would result.
 Kicking the ball too low or turning at the wrong moment all led to fewer points.
 Players could touch the balls of other players with any part of the body except their hands, whilst the number of players ranged anywhere from two to ten.
 In the end, the player with the highest score won.

 Cuju clubs

-According to Dongjing Meng Hua Lu, in the 10th century, a cuju league, Qi Yun She (齊雲社) (or Yuan She), was developed in large Chinese cities.
+According to Dongjing Meng Hua Lu, in the 10th century, a cuju league, Qi Yun She (齊雲社) was developed in large Chinese cities.
 Local members were either cuju lovers or professional performers.
-Non-professional players had to formally appoint a professional as their teacher and pay a fee before becoming members.
-This process ensured an income for the professionals, unlike cuju of the Tang Dynasty.
+Non-professionals had to formally appoint a professional as their teacher and pay a fee before becoming members.
+This process ensured an income for the professionals, unlike cuju of the Tang dynasty.
 Qi Yun She organised annual national championships known as Shan Yue Zheng Sai (山岳正賽).